dc-js/dc.js/docs/dc-v5-upgrade-guide.md

 ## Chart creation

-- function to constructor (pick example from v4 migration guide)
+This was introduced in v4.
+The older function-based methods were deprecated and now have been removed from v5.

+Change `dc.pieChart(parent, chartGroup)` &#10137; `new dc.PieChart(parent, chartGroup)`

 ## Key/value pair configuration

 Charts now support key/value configuration.
 This should simplify sharing configuration across charts easier.

-For every chart there is a corresponding interface that covers list of supported options.
+For every chart, there is a corresponding interface that covers the list of supported options.
-For example the interface for {@link PieChart} is {@link IPieChartConf}.
+For example, the interface for {@link PieChart} is {@link IPieChartConf}.
 The {@link PieChart.configure} and {@link PieChart.conf} will refer to this interface.

 To use it:

 ```
-// It will be merged
+// It will be merged with exisiting configuration
 chart.configure({
    minHeight: 250,
    minWidth: 300